DataShaka/Documentation/glossary.md

 ###Tractor

 The DataShaka data orchestration language.
-Read [this](../../Tractor/Documentation/html/tractor.html) for more details

 ##<a id="implementation">Implementation</a>